greensea/vdf/README.md

 ## Note

-* When t == 2^20, and with 512 bits N, it takes about 2 seconds to eval and 1ms to verify on an Ryzen 5 2600 CPU.
+* When t == $2^{20}$, and with 512 bits N, it takes about 2 seconds to eval and 1ms to verify on an Ryzen 5 2600 CPU.

-* It is strongly recommend pick P and Q with RSA key generator.
+* It is strongly recommend pick P and Q with an RSA key generator.

 ## Generate P and Q with Golang